An Exploration into Natural and Artificial Cloud Projection

-The analogue experiments are under way with the construction of a laser zoopraxniscope, a 16mm projector based on a projection system from the 1800s by Edweard Muybridge repurposed with a LASER light source.
-The image and prototypes are being developed through conversations and collaborations with cultural specialist Vladamir Struckov, the lovely people Oomlout, Ben Whitaker & Mike Nix of Leeds University School of Chemistry.
-Upon proof of concept and final risk assesment, I will release the designs open source upon completion of the first cloud projections planned for early 2013.
+The analogue experiments are under way with the construction of a laser zoopraxiscope, a 16mm projector based on a projection system from the 1800s by Edweard Muybridge repurposed with a LASER light source.
+The image and prototypes are being developed through conversations and collaborations with cultural specialist Dr. Vlad Strukov, the lovely people Oomlout, Prof. Ben Whitaker & Dr. Mike Nix of Leeds University School of Chemistry.
+Upon proof of concept and final risk assessment, I will release the designs open source upon completion of the first cloud projections planned for early 2013.

 PLEASE NOTE: The laser devices under research and development in this project are still going under going risk assessment and must not be attempted to be created without professional help.
 Any attempt to do so is completely at your own risk.

 Update 4.11.13 -

 Its one day off a year since my last post and its been far from quiet, I wrote an email to Stephen Herbert, an Early Cinema specialist about the updates since his vital information about the zoopraxiscope and it seemed the perfect way to update the site in the mean time.
 See below:

 I hope this finds you well, almost a year since our last conversation.